 A NotOnOrAfter attribute containing a time instant at which the subject no longer can be confirmed.

-The <saml2:SubjectConfirmationData> SHOULD also contain an Address attribute containing the network address from which an attesting entity (user) can present the assertion.
+The <saml2:SubjectConfirmationData> MUST also contain an Address attribute containing the network address from which an attesting entity (user) can present the assertion.

 The assertion MUST contain a <saml2:Conditions> element containing the following attributes and elements: